Submission to the Joint Standing Committee on Migration: Inquiry into settlement outcomes

 The Liverpool MRC’s Complex Case Support program worked successfully with a family of five, viz. a single mother and her four children.
-The caseworker (CW) provided extensive support and advocacy for the family, demonstrating the diligence and efficacy of the CCS program, effectiveness of advocacy in supporting clients to achieve settlement outcomes, and collaboration within and across the sector.
+The caseworker (CW) provided extensive support and advocacy for the family, demonstrating the diligence and efficacy of the CCS program, the effectiveness of advocacy in supporting clients to achieve settlement outcomes, and collaboration within and across the sector.
 It also demonstrates the complex experience humanitarian migrants negotiate, particularly highlighting the vital need for holistic, intensive and early intervention youth support to address behavioural concerns.

-At the beginning of case support, the client’s two teenage sons, aged 14 and 16, were regularly suspended from school due to behavioural issues, and exhibiting concerning behaviour outside of school.
+At the beginning of case support, the client’s two teenage sons, aged 14 and 16, were regularly suspended from school due to behavioural issues and exhibiting concerning behaviour outside of school.
 The CW provided extensive advocacy and support within the school, which resulted in:

 - connection to an in‐school mentor,